 Read more of WTOP’s coverage:

-Part 1: The Wharf: DC’s most ambitious development project set to open
+Part 1: DC’s most ambitious redevelopment project set to open

 Part 3: Restaurants, retail and entertainment venues take center stage

-Part 4: Will The Wharf be your traffic nightmare?
+Part 4: Will The Wharf be a traffic nightmare?